 Our ability to raise additional funds will depend on financial, economic and other factors, many of which are beyond our control.
-In particular, the COVID-19 pandemic continues to rapidly evolve and has already resulted in a significant disruption of global financial markets.
+For example, the COVID-19 pandemic, the current inflationary economic environment and rising interest rates have resulted in a disruption of global financial markets.
 If the disruption persists or deepens, we could be unable to access additional capital, which could negatively affect our ability to consummate certain corporate development transactions or other important, beneficial or opportunistic investments.
 If additional funds are not available to us when we need them, on terms that are acceptable to us, or at all, we may be required to: